Academic Interests and Areas of Expertise

 "The Mightiest Publicity Powers on Earth": The Rise of the Hollywood Press Corps in Mid-Twentieth-Century America, manuscript under revision.

-When Private Talk Goes Public: Gossip in United States History, co-edited with Jennifer Frost.
-Forthcoming.
+When Private Talk Goes Public: Gossip in United States History, co-edited with Jennifer Frost (New York: Palgrave Macmillan, 2014).

 “Classical Hollywood as Public Sphere: The Case of Citizen Kane,” in Imagination and the Public Sphere, ed.
 Susan Cumings (Newcastle, UK: Cambridge Scholars Publications, 2012).